Click HERE to see our group run schedule.

 Flatwoods Park in New Tampa/Thonotosassa – 14302 Morris Bridge Rd., Thonotosassa (main entrance), and 18205 Bruce B. Downs.
 813.987.6211

-It is possible to run from park to park on trails that connect the parks and make a loop that is about 13 to 15 miles, depending on your choice of trails and whether you run on the 7-mile paved Flatwoods loop or run through the middle.
+It is possible to run from park to park on trails that connect the parks and make a loop that is about 14 miles, depending on your choice of trails and whether you run on the 7-mile paved Flatwoods loop or run through the middle.
 Obviously, many much shorter runs are possible.
-There are water kiosks on the paved loop in Flatwoods, and there are drinking fountains at some of the other parks, but it’s advisable to carry your own water when running off road, and besides that paved loop, all trails are off road.
+Water kiosks on the paved loop in Flatwoods.
+Drinking fountains at some of the other parks, but it’s advisable to carry your own water when running off road.
+Besides that paved loop, all trails are off road.

 For a longer run from Trout Creek, run west to the berm/levee, up on the berm, run north just a little bit on the berm until you see a little trail going down into the woods on your right.
 That is the Main Trail that will take you to the 7-mile paved loop at Flatwoods.
 If you turn around when you get to the paved loop and return, that will be about four miles altogether.

 One option is to start at Trout Creek and follow the Main Trail as described above, to the loop.
-Then, if you want to continue off road and run through the center of the Flatwoods Loop (see map), go left on the asphalt loop until you see where picks up again on your right; you will be on the asphalt loop for only maybe 1/10 mi. before re-entering the woods.
+Then, if you want to continue off road and run through the center of the Flatwoods Loop (see map), go left on the asphalt loop until you see where it picks up again on your right; you will be on the asphalt loop for only maybe 1/10 mi. before re-entering the woods.
 There is a little bridge where the trail enters the middle of the loop.
 The trail twists and turns through the middle of the loop.
-The trails are marked and numbers and count down as you proceed through the loop from the Trout Creek end of the Main Trail toward the Y Kiosk which is at the Morris Bridge end of the paved loop.
+Trails are marked and numbers count down as you proceed through the loop from the Trout Creek end of the Main Trail toward the Y Kiosk which is at the Morris Bridge end of the paved loop.